andr-ew/rpls/README.md

 ### rate

-- **slew:** slew of all rate controls. note: higher values can cause artifacts in the buffer when modulating **rate rec**, these can sometimes get a little loud.
+- **slew:** slew of all rate controls. note: higher values can cause artifacts in the buffer when modulating **rate rec**, these can sometimes feed back & get a little loud.
 - **~:** momentary pitch wobble

 ### clock